RunMyApp for Android

 8.1.1 Adding User Accounts

 You can add an additional user account to the account list that is displayed.
-For this purpose, click on the plus icon in the top right-hand corner.
+For this purpose, click the plus icon in the top right-hand corner.
 You are prompted to log in using a different account.
 RunMyApp stores this user account for future use.

 8.1.2 Changing the Active User Account